-Aspects of the Conversion Process
+Aspects of the Process to Convert Flash to HTML5

 Volume of Conversion

-The conversion of Flash-based courses to HTML5 involves the initial step of identifying the number of Flash-based courses and how many of them you want to convert to HTML5.
+Converting Flash to HTML5 involves the initial step of identifying the number of Flash-based courses and how many of them you want to convert to HTML5.
 This requires an analysis of the relevance of your courses to the present and future.
 You may want to convert some of those courses to retain Flash-based interactivities.
 So, a thorough analysis of your Flash courses will help you decide what you want to convert.
 This in turn will give you an idea of the volume of conversion you are looking at.